espressif/esp-idf/examples/storage/README.md

 The examples are grouped into sub-directories by category.
 Each category directory contains one or more example projects:

 * `fatfs_basic` minimal example of FatFS usage on SPI FLASH
+* `fatfs_advanced` example demonstrates how to use advanced features for working with FatFS such as automatic partition generation
 * `custom_flash_driver` example demonstrates how to implement your own flash chip driver by overriding the default driver.
 * `emmc` example demonstrates how to use an eMMC chip with an ESP device.
 * `ext_flash_fatfs` example demonstrates how to use FATFS partition with external SPI FLASH chip.